C-B4/cb4-reports/README.md

 Export reports from CB4 application

 ## Installation
-Available Installation options described in this readme are installing the reports as a package and cloning the repository.
+Available installation options described in this readme are installing the reports as a package and cloning the repository.
 Follow option A to install as a package or option B to clone the repository
 ### Requirements
 - Python 3